Alsa5/Alsa5.github.io/README.md

 ---

-Thank you for your interest in Medicaux.
+Thank you for your interest in Medicaux, do check out the static front-end demo of the same.
+Link to demo: https://alsa5.github.io/
 Together, we can make healthcare more accessible and efficient for everyone.